Menu

 Open tomorrow at 9am 01736 754242

-Best carveries in Cornwall
+Best Sunday roasts and carveries in Cornwall

 Cornwall is famed for its killer Cornish pasty and cream tea, both making it onto the must-haves list when visiting the shire.
 But something else that isn’t to be missed is the traditional Sunday roast, which treats your taste buds to a special foodie experience full to the brim with locally sourced fare.